Michigan Economic Development Corporation

 It is essential that the fee schedule be readily available on the website, not buried deep in a budget document or as a resolution from a council packet.

-For certified communities, the fee schedule should not only be available online but also reviewed anunally (updated may not always be needed though).
-Many communities do this during the anunal budget process, but others may do it prior to that in preparation for the process or an entirely different time completely.
-To demonstrate this has been done, the fee schedule should include an "effective date" or some other indication of a review within the past year.
+For certified communities, the fee schedule should not only be available online but also reviewed annually and updated as needed.
+Many communities do this during the annual budget process, but others may do it prior to that in preparation for the process or at an entirely different time completely.
+To demonstrate this has been done, the fee schedule should include a "last reviewed date" or some other indication of a review within the past year.

 3.7 | Payment Methods